Whiteworks: History

 According to the evidence of stannary rolls, tin working at the Whiteworks mine site dates back to 1180, when it was associated with mediaeval field systems on the eastern edge of Fox Tor.
 More active mining began around 1790, when the Industrial Revolution began to fuel demand for tin, while also providing the technology to move from opencast mining to subsurface methods, previously impossible on the difficult Dartmoor terrain.
 Initially, there were no tin smelting houses operating in Devon, so Whiteworks sent tin ore to Calenick Smelting House, near the Cornish town of Truro.

 Mining continued irregularly during the 19th century, accompanied by drainage work designed to make the Fox Tor Mire safer.
 During part of this time the mine was one of the largest on Dartmoor, along with Eylesbarrow and Gobbet.
 At the beginning of the 1870s, for example, the mine produced 8–9 tons of tin ore per year.
 At this time, the mine was owned by Tavistock-based mining entrepreneur Moses Bawden.

 By the 1880s the mine was disused, although a revival of ore values at the beginning of the 20th century meant that mining activity was briefly recommenced.
 Mining at the site then ceased completely in 1914.
 For these final years of activity, the mine was under shared ownership with Golden Dagger Mine and Hexworthy Mine.
 Around the turn of the century, a new farmhouse had also been constructed, and with the cessation of mining activity, the land around Whiteworks was increasingly used for livestock farming and breeding animals such as ponies.

 By the 1980s, Whiteworks had mostly been abandoned and some of the buildings, including the farmhouse, were demolished by the Dartmoor National Park Authority.
 A few cottages remain complete, one of which is owned by Plymouth College and used as a base for outdoor activities.
 Other buildings, related to previous mining or farming activities, lie in ruins, interspersed with the fenced-off remains of mine shafts.
 These ruins, combined with the surrounding geography, make Whiteworks a popular location for hikers, especially on walks starting in Princetown.

-The annual Abbots Way Walk on the 1st Sunday in October on its way from Buckfast Abbey to Tavistock pass with 500 m of Whiteworks.
+The annual Abbots Way Walk on the 1st Sunday in October is on its way from Buckfast Abbey to Tavistock pass with 500 m of Whiteworks.